sapper-trle/TR42PRJ/readme.txt

   The cause of this error is known.
 It is required so the editor links all the rooms for moving in the 2D map display.

-  Texture importing will generate additional errors that will also be reported as fixed.
+  Texture importing will generate additional errors that NGLE also reports as fixed.
-  The cause of these errors is not known yet.
+  The cause of these errors is logged in "error.log" in the NGLE folder.

 If aktrekker reading this, please consider releasing TR2PRJ source code.